FreudCat/natural-language-processing/instructions.md

 _To clean up build folders upon rebuild_
 - npm i -D clean-webpack-plugin
 - const { CleanWebpackPlugin } = require('clean-webpack-plugin'); at top of prod.js
+- For the plugin in prod.js underneath the entire modules section, add :
+- plugins [
-- Under plugins in the prod.js, add: new CleanWebpackPlugin({
+        new CleanWebpackPlugin({
                 // Simulate the removal of files
                 dry: true,